engliacan/MLO-Study-Buddy-Flashcards/README.md

 2. **iPhone:** Tap Share → Add to Home Screen | **Android:** Tap the menu → Add to Home Screen
 3. Pick a study mode and start studying
 4. Cards work offline after the first load

+## Study Modes

+Before each session you pick a study mode and can optionally filter by day:

+- **All Cards** — Every card in order
+- **Random Shuffle** — Every card in random order
+- **Custom Count** — A random subset of cards (use the slider to pick how many)
+- **Weakest Cards** — Cards you've gotten wrong most often
+- **Favorites** — Only cards you've starred

+You can combine any mode with a day filter.
+For example, select "Wednesday" and "Random Shuffle" to study just Wednesday's 167 cards in random order.
+Or select "Thursday" and "Custom Count" set to 25 for a quick quiz on just that day's material.
+If you don't select any days, all 703 cards are included.

 ## Updating Flashcards